Your head aches.

 If infection has already set in, there will be an increased sense of discomfort and burning as the sinus passages are emptied out of pathogenic bacteria, which is part of the process.
 Iodine is very powerful and can cause this sensation to occur, as can the use of probiotics in the nasal passages.” ~Raine Saunders, Natural Health Content Developer and Editor, and owner of Heal Your Gut With Food

 “I spray colliodal silver up my nose.
 I use a cup of warm previously boiled water with sage tincture or sage infusion warm with sea salt.
 This is my neti pot.
 Dip nose in plugging one side and slowly sniff through sinuses, let drain.
 Repeat on other side.
 2 or 3 times a day until it clears.” ~Krystal Wieldt

 “Steam tent inhalation.
 Boil some purified water, add a couple of drops of tea tree oil, throw a towel over your head and breathe in the vapors.
 Energetically work on surrendering irritation.
 Easier said than done, I know.
 These are irritating times.” ~Madeline Eyer

-How did you beat your sinus infection without antibiotics?
+How did you fare treating a sinus infection without antibiotics?
 Share your advice and stories in the comment section below.